Middle School Academics

 - Be bold and meet with teachers before and after school for clarification and help on specific homework assignments or with more general skill building.
 Teachers are available before school from 7:25-7:50 a.m. and after school from 3:20-3:45 p.m. (with exception of teacher coaches) to support students.
 Teachers are often able to make alternative arrangements when contacted in advance.

-- Parental review of a student’s planner, course Google sites and the PCR portal at intervals is recommended.
+- Parental review of a student’s planner, course Google sites and PowerSchool at intervals is recommended.

 - A public or semi-public location for completing homework in the house promotes focus.
 Parents are encouraged to check in with their student and provide structure and guidelines.